akka/akka/docs/src/main/paradox/scala/http/implications-of-streaming-http-entity.md

 Consuming (or discarding) the Entity of a request is mandatory!
 If *accidentally* left neither consumed or discarded Akka HTTP will assume the incoming data should remain back-pressured, and will stall the incoming data via TCP back-pressure mechanisms.
-A client should consume the Entity regardless of the status of the `HttpResponse`.
+A client should consume the Entity regardless of the status of the @unidoc[HttpResponse].

 @@@